-Order management has historically been thought of as everything that happens after a customer hits the buy button on your online storefront.
-This includes all the downstream operational processes, people, systems, and partnerships required to fulfill an order.
+Order management has historically been thought of as everything that happens after the buy button.
+This includes downstream operational processes, people, systems, and partnerships to fulfill an order.
 But the foundation of modern order management systems goes even deeper.

-Consumers expect the whole order management process to work seamlessly, from the moment they check out to the moment a package arrives at their doorstep.
-Not only do they expect fast and easy shipping, but complete transparency around order status.
+Consumers expect the whole process to work seamlessly, from the moment they check out to when they receive their order.
+They also want complete transparency around order status.
 Consumers want to know if there’s a problem in transit, and they want hassle-free returns.

 So what exactly happens after a shopper hits the buy button?

 Once upon a time, order management systems were relegated to back-office systems, typically within the logistics division of a company.
 But that doesn’t work in a customer-centric economy, because order management is so central to the overall customer experience.
 Everything brands have done in the customer relationship management (CRM) lifecycle — awareness, marketing, site experience, consideration, acquisition, conversion, and more — leads to this one moment.
 In fact, this is the most important moment of value exchange.
 If brands fail to deliver on their end of the value exchange (money for goods and services rendered), does anything else that came before really matter?